Around the World in 80 Days (1956 film)

-Around the World in 80 Days (sometimes spelled as Around the World in Eighty Days) is a 1956 American epic adventure-comedy film starring David Niven, Cantinflas, Robert Newton and Shirley MacLaine, produced by the Michael Todd Company and released by United Artists.
+Around the World in 80 Days (sometimes spelled as Around the World in Eighty Days) is a 1956 American epic adventure-comedy film starring David Niven, Cantinflas, Robert Newton, and Shirley MacLaine, produced by the Michael Todd Company and released by United Artists.

 The picture was directed by Michael Anderson and produced by Mike Todd, with Kevin McClory and William Cameron Menzies as associate producers.
 The screenplay, based on the classic 1873 novel of the same name by Jules Verne, was written by James Poe, John Farrow, and S.J.
 Perelman.
-The music score was composed by Victor Young, and the Todd-AO 70 mm cinematography (shot in Technicolor) was by Lionel Lindon.
+The music score was composed by Victor Young, and the Todd-AO 70 mm cinematography (processed by Technicolor) was by Lionel Lindon.
 The film's six-minute-long animated title sequence, shown at the end of the film, was created by award-winning designer Saul Bass.

-The film won 5 Academy Awards, including Best Picture.
+The film won five Academy Awards, including Best Picture.

 Plot

-Broadcast journalist Edward R. Murrow presents an onscreen prologue, featuring footage from A Trip to the Moon (1902) by Georges Méliès, explaining that it is based loosely on the book From the Earth to the Moon by Jules Verne.
+Broadcast journalist Edward R. Murrow presents an onscreen prologue, featuring footage from A Trip to the Moon (1902) film made by Georges Méliès, explaining that it is based loosely on the book From the Earth to the Moon by Jules Verne.
 Also included is the launching of an unmanned rocket and footage of the earth receding.

 In 1872, an English gentleman Phileas Fogg claims he can circumnavigate the world in eighty days.
 Met with scepticism, he makes a £20,000 wager (worth about £ today) with four fellow members of the Reform Club (each contributing £5,000 to the bet) that he can make the journey and arrive back at the club eighty days from exactly 8:45 pm that evening.

 Together with his resourceful French valet, Passepartout, Fogg goes hopscotching around the globe generously spending money to encourage others to help him get to his destinations faster so he can accommodate tight steamship schedules.
 Having reached Paris they hear that a tunnel under the Alps is blocked.
-The Thomas Cook agent who assists them offers to hire or sell them his hot air balloon.
+The Thomas Cook agent who assists them offers to hire or sell them his gas filled balloon.
 Fogg buys it and they fly over the Alps drinking champagne.

 Blown off-course, the two accidentally end up in Spain, where we see a table-top flamenco sequence performed in a bar.
 Later, Passepartout engages in a comic bullfight.
 Next, they go to Brindisi in Italy.
-Meanwhile, back in London, suspicion grows that Fogg has stolen £55,000 (around £ today) from the Bank of England so Police Inspector Fix is sent out by Scotland Yard to trail him (starting in Suez) but must keep waiting for a warrant to arrive so he can arrest Fogg in the British controlled ports they visit.
+Meanwhile, back in London, suspicion grows that Fogg has stolen £55,000 (around £ today) from the Bank of England so Police Inspector Fix is sent out by Scotland Yard to trail him (starting in Suez) but must keep waiting for a warrant to arrive so he can arrest Fogg in the British-controlled ports they visit.